Simpson's Rule Calculator

 Step 1:

 Determine the values from the given integral function.
-In this example, we have given
+In this example, the values are,

 $$ n \;=\; 3,\; a \;=\; 0\; and\; b \;=\; 3,\; f(x) \;=\; e^x $$